 Aetna’s dental plans may or may not cover Byte aligners.
 It all depends on the specific plan and every plan is different.
-If you have an Aetna plan, you might be able to get coverage for part of your Byte treatment, and Byte will handle all the particulars.
+If you have an Aetna plan, you might be able to get discounts and coverage for part of your Byte treatment, and Byte will handle all the particulars.
 How?
 Read on.
 This guide contains all the information you need.

 Table of Contents

 Some of Aetna’s dental plans include orthodontic benefits and others don’t.
 If you have orthodontic benefits as part of your plan, you’ll most likely receive coverage for comprehensive orthodontic treatment, including braces, Invisalign, or potentially at-home aligners.
 Be aware though, that orthodontic benefits rarely cover 100% of your treatment costs, and they often come with certain restrictions.

 For example, some plans only cover orthodontics for dependents up to age 19, not adults.
 And others have a lifetime spending maximum (usually somewhere around $1,000 or $2,000).
 You can find Aetna DMO and PPO plans that each include orthodontic benefits, but they can vary based on your location, employer, family size, and more.
 And most Aetna plans require you to get treatment from an in-network orthodontist to receive your coverage.

 If you have a plan with orthodontic benefits, there’s a good chance that it might also cover your Byte treatment.
 Byte has recently announced a partnership that makes them a covered benefit with Aetna, so coverage is a lot more accessible.